dhabersack/islovely.co/source/projects/skeletal/index.md

 web-based projects.

-It puts an emphasis on readability and clean organization to make the sites using it as simple and user-friendly as possible.
+It puts an emphasis on readability and clean organization to make the sites using it simple and user-friendly.
 Responsiveness is baked right in, so every layout automatically adapts to a range of devices and screen sizes.

 Skeletal is clean and keeps markup free from additional attributes or IDs and thus stays maintainable and flexible.
-The framework harnesses the power of SASS, using its variables and mixins to provide its flexible, fully responsive grid and easy access to new features introduced in CSS3.
+The framework harnesses the power of [Sass](http://sass-lang.com/), using its variables and mixins to provide its flexible, fully responsive grid and easy access to new features introduced in CSS3.

 All my current projects are built on Skeletal.
 A live demo is available [on GitHub](http://dhabersack.github.com/skeletal/ "Skeletal on GitHub").